ben-shepherd/larascript-framework/docs/section-2-services.md

 Your own services can utilise the in built `@src/core/base/Service` or `@src/core/base/Singleton` modules

+You can also run the following commands to automatically create these files for you:

+    npm run console -- make:service --name=MyService
+    npm run console -- make:singleton --name=MySingleton

 **Constructor Signature**

 Services can be provided optional config.